 Version Matches Incremented when Major Major version field in the SPDMVersion field in the SPDM message header.
 Protocol modification breaks backward compatibility.

-Version Matches Incremented when Minor Minor version field in the SPDMVersion field in the SPDM message header.
+Minor Minor version field in the SPDMVersion field in the SPDM message header.
 Protocol modification maintains backward compatibility.

-EXAMPLE:
+- 57 EXAMPLE:

-Version 3.7 → 0x37
+- Version $3.7 \rightarrow 0x37$

-Version $1.0 \rightarrow 0x10$
+- Version $1.0 \rightarrow 0 \times 10$

-Version $1.2 \rightarrow 0x12$
+- 60 Version $1.2 \rightarrow 0x12$

-An endpoint that supports Version 1.2 can interoperate with an older endpoint that supports Version 1.0 only, but the available functionality is limited to what is defined in SPDM specification Version 1.0.

-An endpoint that supports Version 1.2 only and an endpoint that supports Version 3.7 only are not interoperable and shall not attempt to communicate beyond GET_VERSION.

-The detailed version encoding returned by the VERSION response message contains an additional byte indicating specification bug fixes or development versions.
-See VersionNumberEntry definition.
+- An endpoint that supports Version 1.2 can interoperate with an older endpoint that supports Version 1.0 only, but the available functionality is limited to what SPDM specification Version 1.0 defines. - An endpoint that supports Version 1.2 only and an endpoint that supports Version 3.7 only are not interoperable and shall not attempt to communicate beyond GET_VERSION. - The detailed version encoding that the VERSION response message returns contains an additional byte that indicates specification bug fixes or development versions.
+See the Successful VERSION response message table.